Trenchwise/React-redux-counter/README.md

 Then - the component needs to be wrapped in a special method called connect.
 You do this down in export.

-// this lets the component interact with redux.
+✅ The connect method lets the component interact with redux.

 export default connect(mapStateToProps)(App);;